GusLovesMath/BrainTumorClassifier-CNN-TF2.16/README.md

 - **Categories Classified**: Glioma, Meningioma, No Tumor, and Pituitary.
 - **Key Techniques Used**:
   - Data augmentation to enhance dataset diversity and robustness.
-  - Fine-tuning of learning rates with the Adam optimizer for better convergence.
+  - Fine-tuning of learning rates using callbacks for better convergence.
   - Utilization of beta_1 and beta_2 values adjustments in the Adam optimizer.
 - **Performance Enhancements**:
   - GPU acceleration to expedite training processes.